How to Buy a Smartphone

 You can get lightning-fast 4G data speeds, sprawling screens, and powerful apps with today's smartphones.
 Here's how to choose the one that's right for you.

 If you thought choosing a smartphone was difficult last year, it's even tougher now.
 That's a good thing, though, because it means innovation in the wireless industry has skyrocketed.
 All four major U.S. carriers have stepped up their data network speeds.
 The latest crop of Android smartphones is more diverse and powerful than ever.
 And Apple's game-changing iPhone 4 has finally made it over to Verizon Wireless, opening up access to another 90 million customers.
+But not everyone in the industry has met the same level of success this year.
+Microsoft's Windows Phone 7 and HP's webOS have been struggling to stay in the game.
+Research In Motion is paddling furiously to stay afloat with an aging BlackBerry lineup.
+And Nokia sold its Symbian soul and threw in with Microsoft; as a result, Nokia won't be a player in the U.S. for at least another six months.

 Taken together, these massive changes make most of the old advice about choosing a smartphone obsolete.
 So let's throw it all away and start over.
 What should you be looking for when buying a smartphone?
 Here are seven key points to consider: